LU-SIFE/ticketing/README.md

 The Wiki feature can also be used for each individual project, and maybe leave a [scrumblr.ca](http://scrumblr.ca/) link for each team.

+The Discussions page can be used for students to converse, generate ideas, hold polls, ask questions, and show off work to other students.

 The only issue I have with this github solution, is the effort it takes to edit this README.
 Opening the raw code for this and adding onto it can be a pain sometimes, and there is no automation at all.

 It may be a good opportunity for students to become familiar with github and some of it's properties.